luckshihaa-krishnan/AirbnbWebsite/README.md

 My overall goal when creating this application was to make it neat and easy accessible for users viewing this webpage.

+The command to run this application is 'npm run dev'.
+After this command is typed in the terminal, it will give a link to where we can see the application (for example, localhost:3000).
+This link would lead us to the application in the browser.